elastic/ecs/README.md

 data from sources like logs and metrics or IT operations analytics and security analytics.

-ECS is still under development and backward compatibility is not guaranteed.
+## Maturity

+With ECS turning 1.0, the team will will approach improvements by following SemVer.
+This means we will only do breaking changes at major versions, and that we will improve ECS in a backwards compatible manner in the meantime.
+We plan to align major ECS releases with major Elastic Stack releases.

 Any feedback on the general structure, missing fields, or existing fields is appreciated.
-For contributions please read the [Contributing Guide](CONTRIBUTING.md).
+For contributions please read the [Contribution Guidelines](CONTRIBUTING.md).

 <a name="ecs-version"></a>
 # Versions